Klipsch Audio Technologies: Current speakers

 THX Ultra II series is a line of dedicated theater speakers and subwoofer.

 The Klipschorn, La Scala II, Cornwall IV, Forte IV, and Heresy IV comprise the Heritage line, which is available through select authorized Klipsch dealers and Klipsch direct, often by special order.

+In October 2024, Klipsch Audio Technologies announced a partnership with Devon Turnbull.

 Multi-media speakers

 The company also manufactures products for multimedia purposes; its ProMedia line of computer speakers has been sold since 1999, and it produces iPod-marketed speakers like the iGroove (with an angled form-factor).

 Klipsch used in theaters

 Klipsch also features its speaker designs in the Hard Rock Cafe line of restaurants and in several AMC and Regal theaters.
 Krikorian Theatres have digital sound featuring the Klipsch KMX sound system.

 Theaters such as Hollywood's BM Theater house are using Klipsch theater systems for the 18000 audience capacity movie house.
 On a smaller scale, cinemas like Golden Village (Singapore) used Klipsch custom speakers for their GV Grand and IMAX theaters.